AdamBoley/Viscosity-Calculator/README.md

 Dividing each value individually appears to prevent string concatenation, forcing the percentage difference calculations to calculate the correct value.

-Late in the development, I ran into serious problems correctly placing the footer.
+Late in the development, I ran into serious problems with correctly placing the footer.
 On a standard PC screen, the footer was positioned with no issues.
 However, when writing the media queries for smartphones and tablets, the footer's position moved unpredictably when the calculation details buttons were clicked.
 I attempted to rectify this using some JavaScript to increase the height of certain elements and to modify the style rules of the footer that governed its position.
 However, these attempts did not succeed, and I eventually determined that the footer was not adding any real value to the project, so it was removed, as were all references to it in the JavaScript and the CSS.
 I suspect that the revealing of the calculation details elements were causing problems that could not be easily overcome.

-# Technologies
+# **Technologies**

 [Github](https://github.com/) was used to host the project repository.
 The Github project board was of great help in noting down action items, especially close to the end of the project when I was updating the documentation.